icopy-site/awesome-cn/docs/awesome/awesome-webxr.md

 - [3XR](https://www.3xr.space/) - A project by [microchipgnu](https://github.com/microchipgnu) that has integrated with Mintbase to create virtual galleries for NFT artwork on NEAR.
 - [glry.xyz](https://glry.xyz/) - A site that hosts virtual galleries for NFT art on the Tezos blockchain.
 - [oncyber](https://oncyber.io/) - Offers both free and collectible gallery spaces to display NFTs across multiple different chains.
-- [RareRooms](https://www.rarerooms.io/) - Allows you to create immersive NFT galleries with support for multiple different chains/marketplaces.

 ### Realms

 - [Voxels](https://www.voxels.com/) - A virtual world powered by Ethereum where players can buy land, build stores, display art, and more.
 - [Hyperfy](https://hyperfy.io/) - A platform hosting up to 10,000 customizable, cross-platform, and immersive virtual worlds.
 Built on three.js, powered by Ethereum.
 - [Ozone Metaverse](https://ozonemetaverse.io/) - A spatial computing cloud platform offering world creation tools with Web3 integrations and monetization.
-- [Raspberry Dream Land](https://www.rdland.io/) - A progressive events platform focused on inclusivity, radical self-expression, and virtual relationships.
-Also has its own NFT avatar collection.
 - [Somnium Space Web](https://somniumspace.com/parcel/) - A web viewer that allows you to explore parcels from [Somnium Space](https://www.somniumspace.com/) in your browser, with VR support on the Oculus Quest browser.
 - [vrland](https://vrland.io/) - A platform for gathering and virtual showcases that supports displaying of NFTs.